 - 3. Clear the Use area code and Dialing Properties check box on the General tab - 4.
 Click Configure to set the baud rate for the MachineShop Direct Connection.

 The MachineShop Direct Connection property window appears.

+MachineShop Direct Connection Properties ? ×

+General Connection Options

+MachineShop Direct Connection

+Port: Communications Port (COM1)

+Low High

+Maximum speed

+115200

+Only connect at this speed

+OK Cancel

-5. Select the speed that modem will use to transfer data from the maximum speed list.
+- Select the speed that modem will use to transfer data from the maximum speed list.
 The default is 115200.
-This selection must match the baud rate set in the MachineShop Shell.

-Note If you are have reliability problems using the selected speed, try selecting a slower speed.
+This selection must match the baud rate set in the MachineShop Shell. - Note If you are have reliability problems using the selected speed, try selecting a slower speed. - 6.
+Click OK to accept these choices.